Category: Programming

 Do you often find yourself using “New feature”, “More” or similar short, useless and generic strings as your git commit messages?
 I know I did.
 Until I learned about semantic commit messages, that is.
 What are they and how can they exponentially improve your commit history and make it actually useful?
 I’m discussing it in this post.

-Learning ncurses
+Learning Ncurses

 Implementing a snake game in the terminal